- CALL FOR PROPOSALS -

 Online Conference Format

-Presenters may also optionally pre-record a version of their presentation, which will be viewed by other attendees before the conference, and can be made available publicly on the ESRAD website on a permanent basis after the conference, should the presenter so wish.
+Presenters may also optionally pre-record a full version of their presentation (up to 20 minutes), to be viewed by other attendees before the conference, and which can be made available publicly on the ESRAD website on a permanent basis after the conference, should the presenter so wish.

-Presenters may also optionally pre-record a version of their presentation, which will be viewed by other attendees before the conference, and can be made available publicly on the ESRAD website on a permanent basis after the conference, should the presenter so wish.
+Presenters may also optionally pre-record a full version of their presentation (up to 20 minutes), to be viewed by other attendees before the conference, and which can be made available publicly on the ESRAD website on a permanent basis after the conference, should the presenter so wish.

 Viewing presentations before the conference

-The deadline for upload allows attendees to have two weeks to prepare for the conference by viewing presentations in advance.
+The deadline for upload allows attendees to have ten days to prepare for the conference by viewing presentations in advance.
 If you are a presenter, you are expected to view the other presentations in your session, and send interesting question to discuss to the session chair.

 Posters: format